MJKWoolnough/jslib/README.md

 It takes a name for the URL param, and a default value, which will not be encoded to the URL.
 Lastly, it takes an optional checker function to confirm that the value decoded is a valid value.

+It is recommended to use a checker function, and the [TypeGuard](#typeguard) module can aid with that.

 Returns a special binding that encoded and decodes its values to and from the URL.

 To encode and decode, this function uses the built-in JSON object, extended to support the `undefined` value.